dlstreamer/dlstreamer/docs/source/dev_guide/advanced_install/advanced_install_guide_compilation.md

 ## Step 4: Build/Install FFmpeg

-NOTE: If you have built and installed a different version of ffmpeg locally, it can cause build errors.
-It is recommended to uninstall it first.
+**If you have built and installed a different version of ffmpeg locally, it can cause build errors.** It is recommended to uninstall it first.
 You can uninstall it with the following command (if installed from source):